Musical Genres & iPod – Harness The Wisdom Of Crowds

 Originally uploaded by Carlos Noboro

-As the overwhelming online music market leader with it’s player and online music store, is in a better position than anyone to revamp the genre classification system.
-I’d like to see smart developers world wide use the to create some tag cloud functionality (for which Apple might need to expand the API).
+As the overwhelming online music market leader with it’s iPod player and iTunes online music store, Apple is in a better position than anyone to revamp the genre classification system.
+I’d like to see smart developers world wide use the iTunes API to create some tag cloud functionality (for which Apple might need to expand the API).

 Specifically, I’d like to see a public tag cloud(s) that display tags for the songs, albums, bands, and genres of the aggregate iTunes userbase that you could filter by year, user rating, play count over a given time period, and last played.